 Additionally, the National Missing and Unidentified Persons System (NamUs) is a clearinghouse for missing persons and unidentified decedent records.
 NamUs is a free online system that can be searched by medical examiners, coroners, law enforcement officials and the general public to solve these cases.
 To enter a missing persons report into the NamUs database, visit the registration page.

 Finally, for additional information about child abduction, see the Missing Children Special Feature.

 The following resources capture information on children's exposure to violence and its impact:

 - Compendium of Research on Children Exposed To Violence (CEV) 2010-2015

 - Children's Exposure to Violence, Crime, and Abuse: An Update

 - National Survey of Children's Exposure to Violence Series

-For youth programs, see the Office of Juvenile Justice and Delinquency Prevention Model Program Guide.
+Also see the Children Exposed to Violence webpage from the Office of Juvenile Justice and Delinquency Prevention.